 Carlos Mejia Godoy was the singing bird that proclaimed the Revolution, and his music was a fundamental element in sensitizing people about the injustices, and about the path the FSLN wanted to pursue later on.
 I’ve always said that Carlos Mejia Godoy created the soundtrack so the Sandinista Revolution could exist in beauty and humanism.

 When we sang the music of Carlos Mejia Godoy, that so many of us learned by heart, it made us love Nicaragua, its people, its stories.
 It was decisive in forming the conviction that we were a people capable of overthrowing a dictatorship.
-“La Guitarra Armada” [“The armed guitar”] was also a way – “with a little music” as he himself would say – to teach the people how to assemble and disassemble the arms that they captured from the National Guard.
+“La Guitarra Armada” [["The ["The armed guitar”]a way – “with a little music” as he himself would say – to teach the people how to assemble and disassemble the arms that they captured from the National Guard.
 An arms manual made into a song – What an extraordinary thing!

 The music of Carlos Mejia Godoy during the ten years of Revolution and in the harshest years of scarcity and the Contra war, revived the spirit of the struggle, cheered us up with his light-hearted style and his representation of our idiosyncrasies.
 What Carlos gave us was invaluable.
 Every song gave back to us the idea of a Nicaragua that was worth struggling and sacrificing for.
 The paradox, of course, is that those same songs that motivated the struggle against a dictatorship have once again become relevant, as we go back to living those terrible times, at the hands of someone who was once a Sandinista.